barajaspatrick/GithubSite/_posts/2018-8-22-Data-Structures:-Tools-for-Problem-Solving.md

+---
+layout: post
-Data Structures: Tools for Problem Solving
+title: Data Structures: Tools for Problem Solving
+---
 ==========================================

 For a algorithms class a classmate was working on the problem: